shahidlab/shahidlab.github.io/_alum/1-Zoe Hester.md

   teaser: /assets/images/Zoe_Hester.jpg

 ---
 Zoe is a Plant Biology major at OSU and loves all things related to plants!
+Zoe was an undergrad researcher at the Shahid Lab during 2023.